Oct 15 mins

-A strong economy, a welcoming administration, a well-educated workforce, and well-developed infrastructure have quietly converted Malaysia into a desirable investment destination for international investors.
-Many have invested in Malaysia through setting up companies in the country.
+A strong economy, a welcoming administration, a well-educated workforce, and a well-developed infrastructure have quietly converted Malaysia into a desirable investment destination for international investors.
+Many have invested in Malaysia by setting up companies in the country.

-There are several reasons why a foreign investor might choose to invest in Malaysia through incorporation of a company.
+There are several reasons why a foreign investor might choose to invest in Malaysia.

-- In Malaysia, a foreign investor would benefit from a Skilled Workforce; most of those in the workforce are also able to speak English.
+• In Malaysia, a foreign investor will benefit from a Skilled Workforce system; most of those in the workforce are able to speak and converse in English

-- According to the latest statistics compiled by the World Bank, Malaysia is ranked 12th in the world regarding ease of doing business.
+• According to the latest statistics compiled by the World Bank, Malaysia ranks 12th in the world as a foreign investment friendly country.

-- The foreign investment and foreign exchange legislation of Malaysia is relatively lenient because it allows for foreign direct investment in most industries.
-Furthermore, there is no limits to foreign ownership of the share capital of Malaysian companies.
+• The foreign investment and foreign exchange policies of Malaysia is relatively lenient because it allows for foreign direct investment in most industries.
+Furthermore, there are no limits to foreign ownership of share capital in Malaysian companies.

 The government of Malaysia has sought to position Malaysia as a gateway to the Association of Southeast Asian Nations (ASEAN) market by offering various incentives and tax reductions to foreign investors.